strcoder4007/linkedin-analysis/README.md

 # LinkedIn Recent Activity Scraper

 Iterate over a CSV of LinkedIn profile URLs, open each profile’s `/recent-activity`, and collect the top posts’ link, content, and timestamp.
-By default it writes per‑profile JSON files; if you provide an aggregated output path, it writes only that single file and updates it incrementally after each profile.
+Output is always written to a single aggregated file (`outputs/all.json` by default) and it is updated incrementally after each profile completes.
+No per‑profile files are created.
 Shows a progress bar with `tqdm`.

 > Note: This tool interacts with LinkedIn via a real browser (Playwright).
 Use responsibly and in accordance with LinkedIn’s Terms of Service and applicable laws.
 Avoid heavy or automated scraping at scale.

 ## Features
 - Captures up to 3 recent posts per profile (hard cap)
-- Saves per‑profile JSON files to an output folder
+- Writes to a single aggregated output file (default: `outputs/all.json`), updated after each profile
-- Optional single aggregated output file (`json` array or `ndjson`); when used, per‑profile files are not created and the file is updated after each profile completes
+- Supports `json` (single object with `profiles` array) or `ndjson` (one JSON object per line)
 - When `--out-file` already exists, profiles already present are skipped automatically
 - Progress bar over profiles via `tqdm`
 - Uses a persistent Chromium profile so you can log in once and reuse the session